leimao/Ramachandran/README.md

 # Ramachandran

 Ramachandran plot visualizes energetically allowed regions for backbone dihedral angles ψ against φ of amino acid residues in protein structure.
+This Python package provides the implementations to crawling PDB/PDBx files from RCSB PDB Bank, parse PDB/PDBx files to extract geometric information, computing the torsion angles of residues from atom coordinates and the Ramachandran favorable regions from the reference PDB/PDBx files selected, and creating Ramachandran plots for user-provided PDB/PDBx files.

 ## Dependencies